Natural gas storage in the UK

 - National Transmission System and gas storage

-There are nine active natural gas storage facilities in Britain, which together provide 3.2 billion cubic metres of storage—enough to supply the entire country for a week during peak winter demand.
+There are nine active natural gas storage facilities in the UK, providing a combined 3.2 billion cubic metres of storage capacity.
+This is enough to meet the country’s gas needs for around a week during peak winter demand.

 Owner | Site | Location | Type | Capacity (billion cubic meters) | Capacity days (UK average gas use) | Capacity days (UK peak gas use) |